ryanhaticus/COMS327/README.md

+# Disclaimer

+The code found in this repository was written during my time at Iowa State University.
+Throughout the semester, the code has seen a variety of requirement changes, a port to C++, etc. etc. etc.

+As such, the code within this repository is compiling and running on a dream, and shouldn't be used as a reference on how to write good code.
+Put simply, it's here for posterity alone.

 # Ryan Huellen's Pokemon Game

 Welcome to Ryan Huellen's Pokemon Game!
 This is a rogue-like text-based game written in C, heavily inspired by the Pokemon franchise.
 Players will embark on an adventure, capturing and battling creatures in a procedurally generated world.